-The James Black Gallery Collective host and curate exhibitions of work in many mediums and forms.
+The James Black Gallery Collective hosts and curates exhibitions of work in many mediums and forms.
 The space has a combination of elements that allow artists to be playful with the design and usage of the space.
 See our Facebook events for workshops and venue rental events.
 The James Black Gallery events from 2018 documented below.
 Click through to read and look at photos from the event.

 MUIRIN OF THE SEA|| Muirin, meaning “of the sea” in Scottish Gaelic, is a collection of pieces related to selkie mythology, shapeshifting, gender and identity.
 Using materials including discarded navy ship rope and willow harvested from vancouver’s abandoned lots, Lupino-Smith is constructing an installation reflecting on the arbitrary nature of gendered objects and actions, and the relationship of their body to the sea.
 Estraven Lupino-Smith is January's guest resident.

 LEFT UNCERTAIN|| LA based artist Serge Serum explores the complexities of the human psyche.
 Using reality as a springboard, he 'makes a scene' of the ordinary by distorting peoples' likenesses, in both his painted portraiture and the outrageous photographs.
 LEFT UNCERTAIN examines a body of work through a period of time where life is filled with change, uncertainty, and excitement.
 An examination of identity, personality. and wretched emotions portrayed through characters who are androgynous or nonbinary.